asendz/Portfolio/Security Reports/Private audits/ArtStakes.md

 IERC721Receiver(to).onERC721Received(_msgSender(), from, tokenId, data) returns (bytes4 retval)
 ```

 A malicious user could have created a smart contract that implements `onERC721Received` to re-enter in the `mintXNFT` function.
-This is possible because the line which set's if a token is already minted is called only after the call to `safeMint`.
+This is possible because the line which sets if a token is already minted is called only after the call to `safeMint`.

+Also, because of the counter being incremented in the custom `safeMint` function, tokens with incrementing `tokenId` are minted so there is not a problem of minting tokens with the same id and the transaction reverting.

 ## Impact